-Kyrgyz Media - This is the project that I launched while in the Peace Corps.
-Even if you don’t read Russian or Kyrgyz, just looking through the photos in the posts will tell you a lot about the Kyrgyz People.
+Kyrgyz Media - This is the project I launched while in the Peace Corps.
+Even if you don’t read Russian or Kyrgyz, just looking through the posts will tell you a lot about the Kyrgyz People.

 World Nomad Games - It is like the Olympics for nomadic cultures.
-Teams from all over the world compete in a series of games which have been played for thousands of years.
+Teams worldwide compete in a series of games that have been played for thousands of years.
 The 2018 World Nomad Games will be hosted in Issyk-Kul Kyrgyzstan from September 2-8, 2018.
 I will be there for sure, will you?

 I hope that you enjoyed the episode!
-Please leave me a comment below to let me know your thoughts, feedback, or to ask me followup questions.
-Alternatively, you can also reach out to me directly on Twitter at @JudsonLMoore.
+Please leave me a comment below to let me know your thoughts, feedback, or follow-up questions.
+Alternatively, you can also directly reach out to me at @JudsonLMoore.